Boomaa23/open-ds/README.md

     * Disable/Rail faults
     * Packet logging
 * FMS
-    * Connect to a real FMS, offseason FMS, or Cheesy Arena
+    * Connect to a offseason FMS or Cheesy Arena
-    * Simulate an FMS (WIP)
+    * Choose to connect or not
 * Support
     * Lightweight executable
     * Windows and UNIX (Linux) support